 ♦ roll/role: Role means function or part played; in the acronym RPG, the R stands for role.
 (For decades, gamers have sometimes deliberately misspelled this word for satirical purposes, indicating a particular game system or player is more concerned with the dice rolls than with the decisions of the players.)
 As a verb, roll means to turn over and over on an axis; its definition when used as a noun is closely related to this.

 ♦ sew/sow: Sew means to join with stitches; sow means to plant seeds.
+In non-literal usage, you cannot sew dissent, confusion, etc., but you can sow (plant) it.

 ♦ soot/suit: This one is also from WordPress’ easily confused spelling/grammar checker…